College Graduates/Non-Traditional Students

 Prepare for and take the Medical College Admission Test (MCAT).
 Almost all US medical schools require submission of MCAT examination scores upon application.
-The UAA PreMed Club periodically offers MCAT practice tests.
-Practice tests are also available online through the MCAT website.

 Most US medical schools, including Alaska WWAMI, subscribe to the American Medical College Application Service (AMCAS).
 Applicants complete the AMCAS application and indicate the school(s) to which they wish to apply.
 AMCAS forwards this primary application to the selected medical school(s).
 Some medical schools, including Alaska WWAMI / UW School of Medicine, require applicants who pass the initial selection process to submit a secondary application; some schools do not.
 UWSoM Application Procedure

 Refer to the website of the American Association of Medical Colleges (AAMC) for valuable information about applying to U.S. medical schools.
 The AAMC / MCAT website also offers many helpful publications for pre-medical students.

 For more information about applying to Alaska WWAMI, see the Preparing to Apply to Medical School webpage.
 You may also refer to the website of the University of Washington School of Medicine (UWSoM) for more information about applying to Alaska WWAMI Program.

 The medical school interview is a crucial part of the application process.
 Find out how you can prepare for your interview.